revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
+export class RevRegistry<T> {
+    // (undocumented)
+    get all(): T[];
+    // (undocumented)
+    get(name: string): T | undefined;
+    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag register(name: string, item: T): T;
+}

+// @public (undocumented)
 export class RevRenderer<BGS extends RevBehavioredGridSettings, BCS extends RevBehavioredColumnSettings, SF extends RevSchemaField> implements RevClientObject {
     // @internal
     constructor(clientId: string, internalParent: RevClientObject,